 It still reigns as the only castle in North America that actually served as a residence for royalty; Mexican Emperor Maximilian I and Empress Carlota lived there from 1864 until he was executed three years later.
 During their period of residence, the Castle was known as Castillo de Miravalle.
 It also underwent refurbishments in a Neoclassical style, which supposedly made the palace more habitable.
 Thanks to royalty living there, on what were still the outskirts of Mexico City at the time, the city developed of a nearby thoroughfare, which we now know as the bustling Paseo de la Reforma.

-After housing royalty, Chapultepec Castle was an observatory, a military college (again) and even an official guesthouse for foreign dignitaries.
-It was Lázaro Cárdenas in 1939 though who established a decree stating that it should be the seat of the Museo Nacional de Historia, which still calls Castillo de Chapultepec its home to this day.
+After housing royalty, Chapultepec Castle was an observatory, a military college (again), and even an official guest house for foreign dignitaries.
+It was Lázaro Cárdenas in 1939, though, who established a decree stating that it should be the seat of the Museo Nacional de Historia, which still calls Castillo de Chapultepec its home to this day.

 In popular culture, the Castle was used during the filming of Baz Luhrmann’s wildly successful Romeo + Juliet film.
 While it’s alleged that the Castle is haunted – reports include hearing ghostly footsteps moving down the corridors and seeing translucent figures in the darkness – these sightings might just be a Luhrmann adaptation of Hamlet.